zfurman56/jMAVSim/README.md

 When exporting from Blender, choose the `Wavefront (.obj)` file format.
 In the export dialogue, make the following changes:
 * Adjust the orientation of the model by specifying the `Forward` and `Up` directions.
 For example, if the z-axis in the Blender scene is pointing upwards, the correct setting for `Up:` would be `-Z up` for jMAVSIM.
-* Ddeselect "Objects as OBJ Objects" and select "Objects as OBJ Groups" instead.
+* Deselect "Objects as OBJ Objects" and select "Objects as OBJ Groups" instead.
 Otherwise jMAVSim will fail parsing the 3D model.